riticksingh/PHP/README.md

+### PHP
-### PHP1.
-Create a PHP page using functions for comparing three integers and print the largest number.
+1. Create a PHP page using functions for comparing three integers and print the largest number.
 2. Write a function to calculate the factorial of a number (non-negative integer).
 The function accept the number as an argument.
 3. WAP to check whether the given number is prime or not.
 4. Create a PHP page which accepts string from user.
 After submission that page displays the reverse of provided string.